The Army maintains a senior Reserve Officer Training Corps (ROTC) program at the University

-The Advanced Course is for students who are physically qualified and have met the standards prescribed by the Professor of Military Science in scholastic achievement and demonstrated leadership ability.
-Cadets are normally enrolled in the Advanced Course during their Junior and Senior Year or Graduate students pursuing a Master Degree.
-They are required to attend a five-week ROTC Leadership Development Assessment Course (LDAC) the summer following their junior year.
-Upon satisfactory completion of LDAC and the academic work required for a degree, students are commissioned as Second Lieutenants in the United States Regular Army, the Army Reserves, or the Army National Guard.
+The Advanced Course may be pursued by students who are physically and academically qualified.
+Cadets are normally enrolled in the Advanced Course during their junior and senior year or during graduate school.
+Students are required to attend a five-week ROTC Leadership Development Assessment Course (LDAC) the summer following the junior year.
+Upon satisfactory completion of LDAC and the academic work required for a degree, students are commissioned as second lieutenants in the United States Army, the Army Reserve, or the Army National Guard.

 Two-Year Program - Advance Course

-In addition to the standard four-year course outlined above, the Army ROTC offers a two-year program for those who did not have or take the opportunity to complete the normal Basic Course.
-In order to enroll in the Advanced Course, a student must successfully complete four weeks of leadership training, provided at the Leadership Training Course (LTC) during the summer months prior to beginning their junior year or their first year in graduate school.
-If students desire to take advantage of this opportunity, they should communicate directly with the Professor of Military Science not later than March 1 of the year proceeding the Fall semester of the school year.
-Those students seeking a Master Degree are eligible to participate in our two-year program.
-This program also provides competitive scholarship opportunities.
+In addition to the standard four-year course outlined above, the St. Mary's University Military Science Department offers a two-year program for those who did not complete the Basic Course.
+In order to enroll in the Advanced Course, a student must successfully complete four weeks of leadership training provided at the Leadership Training Course (LTC) during the summer months prior to beginning the junior year or the first year of graduate school.
+If students desire to take advantage of this opportunity, they should communicate directly with the St. Mary’s University enrollment officer no later than March 1 of the year preceding the last two years of college.
+Those students seeking a master's degree or a law degree are eligible to participate in the two-year program.

 Scholarship and Remuneration

-The Department of the Army offers 4, 3, and 2-year competitive scholarship assistance to qualifying ROTC students.
-This assistance consists of payment up to $25,000 a year to cover tuition and fees, and a $1200.00 a year book allotment, plus a grant to the ROTC cadet of $300.00 to $500.00 a month during the period of enrollment (not to exceed 40 months).
-The student need not be enrolled in the ROTC program prior to competing for a scholarship.
-Students interested in competing for scholarship assistance under this program should contact the Army ROTC Enrollment Officer.
+The Army offers four, three, and two year competitive scholarships.
+This assistance consists of payment up to $25,000 per year to cover tuition and fees, a $1,200 per year book stipend, and a monthly stipend of $350 to $500 per month.
+Additionally, students are paid for all required summer training.
+The student need NOT be enrolled in the ROTC program to apply for a scholarship.
+Students interested in competing for scholarship assistance should contact the UIW Army ROTC enrollment officer at 210-832-3210.

 ARMY Nurse Corps